7 Incredible Day Trips From Melbourne

 One of our favourite things to do in Sorrento is stroll along Millionaire’s Walk.
 This walking trail runs for one kilometre along the clifftops between Portsea and Sorrento, with the name referring to both the million dollar views over Port Phillip Bay and the large, expensive houses that line the path.

-A wander through Sorrento’s historic town center is like stepping back in time.
+A wander through Sorrento’s historic town centre is like stepping back in time.
 The streets are lined with charming limestone buildings that house boutique shops, galleries, cafes, and restaurants.
 Plaques around town provide insights into the town’s rich maritime and pioneering history, and the Sorrento Museum helps to fill in any gaps.

 When it comes to beaches, Sorrento has plenty.
 Front Beach is the most popular of the bunch, with its family-friendly calm waters and soft sands.
 If you prefer your beaches with a little less people, however, head to Diamond Bay.
 This is a local favourite with a sheltered cove and beautiful views.